YixingHuang/DeepMedicPlus/README.md

 put the corresponding prior volume paths in [.\examples\configFiles\deepMedicPlus\test\testPriorChannels_t1c.cfg](./DeepMedicPlus/examples/configFiles/deepMedicPlus/test/testPriorChannels_t1c.cfg)

-If *no prior volume*, simply put the path to a volume with Zero values only.
+If **no prior volume**, simply put the path to a volume with Zero values only.
 The zero-value volume we used is shared here named "!!AAZero_Volume.nii.gz".

+#### Data preprocessing pipeline
+In order to directly apply our pretrained models, your test data should have the same [preprocessing pipeline](./Brain_MRI_Preprocessing_pipeline/) as ours.

 #### Command line for inference/test with pretrained models
 ```python